-Endemic Life in MHRise is not just collectibles anymore, unlike in MHW.
+Endemic lifeforms or Endemic Life in MH Rise are not just collectibles anymore, unlike in MHW.
 All of them provide a bonus to the hunter during Quests, and some can even be carried along like an Item found within your Helper Cage!

-The Petalace is new hunting equipment that provides several direct boosts to the hunter's stats.
+Petalaces are new hunting tools that provide several direct boosts to the hunter's stats.
 Lore-wise, it causes Spiribirds to get close to you, showering you with their buffing pollen.

 Hunter Connect is essentially matchmaking for hunters.
 You will need to create your own Hunter Connect with the appropriate details, such as the time you want to hunt and what kind of hunters you're looking for (beginners, veterans, etc.).